Vocabulary app guide · Updated March 30, 2026

 4. If your goal is to actually use words, choose a loop

-If your goal is “I want English to come out of my mouth faster,” a workflow like that beats a workflow that stops at memorization.
+If your goal is “I want English to come out of my mouth faster,” a loop like that beats a workflow that stops at memorization — most "best app" lists never test real speaking at all.
+Instead of one progress bar, HiWord.AI tracks a parallel L0–L4 model (unseen → recognize → understand → can read aloud → can use), so the same word can be recognized but not yet usable.
 If your goal is purely manual card creation for niche terminology, a customizable flashcard tool may be enough.
 The best app depends on the job — but for most adults, usable vocabulary matters more than database size, which is why guides like this usage-gap breakdown matter more than another giant list.

 5. A simple decision checklist